 - Strengthen communication between members through active, informed and connected regional representatives.

 - Facilitate and resource a valued and connected membership.

 The Queensland Government funds more than 100 neighbourhood and community centres which provide friendly, localised access to child, family and community services.
 There are centres in rural, remote and urban communities throughout Queensland.

 There has been some work undertaken over recent years in Queensland to develop a statewide framework for Community and Neighbourhood Centres to provide some structure and unifying features to organisations.
-This is a key recommendation emerging from the Strengthening People and Places: the role and value of community and neighbourhood centres (2011).

 Recommendation 1: That a strategic policy framework supporting community and neighbourhood centres is developed by the Queensland Government in partnership with centres.
 This framework needs to recognise the importance and complementary nature of local-level infrastructure capable of responding to many issues and opportunities including during a crisis event.
 This framework should also include specific links to existing government policies such as prevention and early intervention, targets to increase volunteering, and place-based approaches to reducing disadvantage and social exclusion.